We are all athletes.

 Common injuries we see in our office include (but are not limited to):

-- Ankle sprains.
-The most common athletic injury.
+- Ankle injuries.
+The most common type of athletic injury.
 Failure to treat a sprain properly may result in chronic pain and instability, as well as increased risk of future injury.
-Don’t take chances—get it treated.
+Don’t take chances—get it checked out and treated.

 - Heel pain.
 Heel pain is one of the most common overuse injuries among athletes.
 Adults are most likely to suffer from plantar fasciitis, while kids tend to experience inflammation of the growth plate of the heel (Sever’s disease).
 However, we are seeing an increase of traditional plantar fasciitis in kids.